Above is a link to my record in the World Bridge Federation file, by which you can link

 Above is a link to the EBL home page.
 There you will find lists of titles by Swedish players.

-With Sven-Olov Flodqvist (to the right) in our team, we hoped for a medal in the European Championships
+With Sven-Olov Flodqvist (wearing red tie) in our team, we hoped for a medal in the European Championships

-suffer the loss of Sven-Erik Berglund who successfully had partnered SOF, but regrettably had to leave
+the loss of Sven-Erik Berglund (to the right) who successfully had partnered SOF, as he regrettably had to leave

-enjoyed a very nice banquet, though I had to brush up my evening school Spanish, sitting next to the
+a very nice banquet, though I had to brush up my evening school Spanish, sitting next to the chairman of the